XCStat99/Getting-and-Cleaning-Data-Course-Project---Week-4/README.md

 ## Step 4

 Labels for the variables are tidied and lengthed to add more detail, in additon to making more human readable.
-More information regarding the varible details can be found in README.
+More information regarding the varible details can be found in the Code Book.

 ## Step 5